fanfan54/VacationPanel/README.md

 4. Fill your MySQL server informations manually in the `login.class.php` file *(for now, the `config.php` file is not used in the code)*

+5. (optional) if you want to use the built-in PHP server, run `php -S localhost:8080` in the repository folder

-5. Go to the index.php page on your web server
+6. Go to the index.php page on your web server (http://localhost:8080 if you used the built-in PHP server)

-6. Log in to the built-in user account:
+7. Log in to the built-in user account:

 * Identifiant: francoislefevre
 * Mot de passe (password): stagiaire1

 You'll be redirected to the sign-up page.
 Create any account you want!

+### Alternative setup/dependencies

+VacationPanel has been tested and is working with a more recent setup:
+* PHP 7.2.17 (using its built-in server)
+* MariaDB 10.3.12

 ## User roles